arineng/arin-file_header/README.md

 ## Limitations

-This module was test with CentOS 6.x, current no limitations that that should prevent it from being used with other versions or OS's.
+This module was test with CentOS 6.x, currently no limitations that that should prevent it from being used with other versions or OS's.